Pan-Asianism

-Japanese Asianism
+Japanese Pan-Asianism

-Pre-World War II Japanese Pan-Asianism was, at its core, the idea that Asia should unite against European imperialism.
-Japan was the first Asian nation to abolish the unequal treaties it had earlier made with America and Europe.
+The concept of a unified Asia under Japanese leadership had its roots dating back to the 16th century.
+For example, Toyotomi Hideyoshi proposed to make China, Korea, and Japan into "one".
+Moreover, Hideyoshi had further planned to expand into India, the Philippines, and other islands in the Pacific.

+Originally, Japanese Pan-Asianism believed that Asians shared a common heritage and must therefore collaborate in defeating their Western colonial masters.
+However, Japanese Asianism mostly focused on East Asian territories, with occasional references to South East Asia and West Asia.

+The first lasting pan-Asianist organisation started in Japan.
+In 1877, inspired by Ōkubo Toshimichi's promise to Chinese statesman Li Hongzhang to promote Chinese-language schools in Japan as a channel of mutual understanding, a Pan-Asianist body was established in Japan known as Shin'akai (Promoting Asia Society), followed by the more successful Kōakai (Raising Asia Society) in 1880.
+Both focused on the promotion of mutual understanding through providing language education, setting up schools in Japan for teaching Chinese and Korean languages, as well as branches in Korean and Chinese cities.
+China's envoys to Japan and Korean reformers held membership, and even two diplomats from the Ottoman Empire.
+The Society used Classical Chinese as the common language of East Asian Pan-Asianists.
+Japanese Pan-Asianism before 1895 was characterized by an egalitarian view on relations between China, Korea and Japan; in order to avoid the accusation that Japan sought to 'lead' Asia, the Kōakai changed its name to the "Asia Association."

-Japanese Asianism developed in intertwining among debates on solidarity with Asian nations who were under pressure of Europe and on aggressive expansion to the Asian continent.
-The former debates originated from liberalism.
-Their ideologues were Tokichi Tarui (1850–1922) who argued for equal Japan-Korea unionization for cooperative defence against the European powers, and Kentaro Oi (1843–1922) who attempted domestic constitutional government in Japan and reforms of Korea.
-Pan-Asian thought in Japan began to develop in the late 19th century and was spurred on particularly following the defeat of Russia in the Russo-Japanese War (1904–1905).
-This created interest from Indian poets Rabindranath Tagore and Sri Aurobindo and Chinese politician Sun Yat-sen.
+Pan-Asianist ideologues included Tokichi Tarui (1850–1922) who argued for equal Japan-Korea unionization for cooperative defence against the European powers, and Kentaro Oi (1843–1922) who attempted to push social reforms in Korea and establish a constitutional government in Japan.
+Pan-Asian thought in Japan was further popularized following the defeat of Russia in the Russo-Japanese War (1904–1905).
+This sparked interest from Indian poets Rabindranath Tagore and Sri Aurobindo and Chinese politician Sun Yat-sen.

 The growing official interest in broader Asian concerns was shown in the establishment of facilities for Indian Studies.
 In 1899, Tokyo Imperial University set up a chair in Sanskrit and Kawi, with a further chair in comparative religion being set up in 1903.
 In this environment, a number of Indian students came to Japan in the early twentieth century, founding the Oriental Youngmen's Association in 1900.
 Their anti-British political activity caused consternation to the Indian Government, following a report in the London Spectator.

-However, Japanese society had been strongly inclined to ultranationalism from the Freedom and People's Rights Movement.
-The latter debates on aggressive expansionism to Asia became clearly apparent.
-Their representatives were the Black Ocean Society and the Black Dragon Society.
-The Black Dragon Society (1933) argued for Japanese imperialism and expansionism, and they led to a debate on securing the Asian continent under Japanese control.
-Exceptionally, Ryōhei Uchida (1874–1937), who was a member of the Black Dragon Society, was a Japan-Korea unionist and activist of Philippines and Chinese revolutions.